 The following policies/guidelines apply to staff use of Libraries workstations (including laptops and notebooks), software, network space, and related technology.

-Libraries employees must comply with all University policies relating to the use of software, hardware, and the University network.
+Libraries employees must comply with all University policies relating to privacy, security, the use of software, hardware, and the University Network.
 Policies are available in the Penn State Policy site.
-The most important University policies for this topic, along with selected text, are referenced below:
+The most important University policies are referenced below:

 - Policy FN14, Use of University Tangible Assets, Equipment, Supplies and Services: "All tangible assets (including equipment, software, audio-visual material, theatrical costumes, etc.) owned, leased or operated by the University are to be used in the conduct of University programs and activities at University owned or leased locations. ...University tangible assets and services may not be used for personal gain, by employees for purposes outside the scope of their employment (see also Policy HR35,) or by students beyond their instructional requirements.